msillano/TuyaUIweb/README.md

 - The first problem is the CORS security protocol, implemented by modern browsers.
 An application (even in js, node-red, etc) does not have this problem, but an APP that runs in a browser does.
 It is necessary to disable CORS when launching the browser (see `goTuyaUI.bat` file).
 It applies only to this instance, the others will remain protected.

 - Tuya places limits on the frequency of cloud access. **TuyaUIweb** takes this into account, and the initial phase (when it reads all the data from the Cloud) is blocking and not very short.
 As also in SmartLife.
 - To overcome the impossibility of creating files directly from an HTML page, again for security reasons, to export the data I used a file logging library [debugout.js](https://github.com/ inorganicik/debugout.js).
-For this reason, control over the generated files is not complete and small manual interventions are necessary.
+For this reason, the control over the generated files is not complete, and small manual interventions are necessary.
 - The files are saved in the `download` dir, with the fixed name `tuyalog.cvs|json`, _make sure the OS. do not overwrite files with the same name!_
-- Operation continues normally even with the browser window iconised.
+- Operation continues normally even with the browser window iconized.

-**Safety NOTE**
+### Safety NOTE

 _**This APP is totally open, without any protection, and contains your credentials in clear text in the files!**_ <br>
 _DO NOT make it accessible from the outside or by third parties, otherwise, all your data, including Tuya credentials, are exposed!_